ARCHIVED-mean-stack/session-8/README.md

 mongoose.model('Pirate', PirateSchema);
 ```

- This schema makes sure we're getting and setting the right and well-formed data to and from the Mongo collection.
+ This schema makes sure we're getting and setting well-formed data to and from the Mongo collection.
 Our schema has three String properties which define a Pirate object.

  The last line creates the Pirate model object, with built in Mongo interfacing methods.
 We'll refer to this Pirate object in other files.